Glossary

 Safe deficit bands

-The same absolute target is rarely safe across all users, so bands adjust by profile and objective.
+The same absolute target is rarely appropriate across all users, so deficit size should adjust to body size, training load, history, and how aggressive the goal needs to be.

 | Profile | Safe weekly loss band | Starting deficit band |